Surfing in Cape Town – City Spots + Beginner Spots [2025]

 You can even book it all online these days with well-reviewed surf schools.
 The cost is between $19-30 per person, which ain’t bad at all for what you get.
 Our picks for surf lessons in Cape Town would be…

-- Surf Emporium Private Surf Lesson in Cape Town – It costs a little more to get an instructor to yourself but could be worth it if you really want to focus in on the surf and the technicals.
+- Surf Emporium private surf Lessons – It costs a little more to get an instructor to yourself but could be worth it if you really want to focus in on the surf and the technicals.
 All surf is done at Muizenberg.
 These guys are well rated and would be our top reccommendation.

 When to surf in Cape Town?